Report on IUU Fishing, Bycatch and Shark Catch

 Three nations (Mexico, Ecuador, and the Russian Federation) that were identified in the 2017 Report for reported IUU fishing activities have since taken actions to remedy those activities which have resulted in a positive certification decision for each nation from the United States.

-However, in the 2019 Report to Congress, Mexico and Ecuador are again identified for reported IUU fishing activities (occurring in 2016-2018); and the Republic of Korea is identified for reported IUU fishing activities.
+However, in the 2019 Report to Congress, Mexico and Ecuador are again identified for reported IUU fishing activities (occurring in 2016–2018).
+The Republic of Korea was identified for reported IUU fishing activities.

 The United States will hold consultations with the identified nations to encourage them to take action to address these activities.